-Lenders are making cuts to loans, mortgages and other borrowing as the recession caused by the current climate affects the economic output of the UK.
+Lenders are making cuts to loans, mortgages and other borrowings as the recession caused by the current climate affects the economic output of the UK.

 A classic example of this is the low-deposit mortgage deals that are on offer.
 In recent months, the number of available deals has fallen significantly.
-In March, those who were able to offer 10% of the property’s value were able to choose from over 700 deals.
+For example, in March, those who could offer 10% of the property’s value could choose from over 700 deals.
 Within six months, the number of low-deposit deals has fallen to just 60 offers.

 Many lenders have stated that they will not consider applications for lending from people who are currently on furlough or do not have a return to work date.

-And lenders are being more strict about who they consider as a safe person to lend to.
-There are considerable fears within the borrowing industry about the rise in unemployment and this could mean lots of borrowers will default.
+And lenders are more strict about who they consider as a safe person to lend to.
+There are considerable fears within the borrowing industry about the rise in unemployment, which could mean lots of borrowers will default.

 The End of the Payment Holiday

 Another problem with the current credit card situation is the end of the payment holidays for credit card repayments without penalty.
-There are many borrowers who are also going to be looking for balance transfer interest-free deals in the coming months.
+Many borrowers are also going to be looking for balance transfer interest-free deals in the coming months.
 Those with an average debt on credit cards of £3,000 can save over £200 if they move from a high-interest credit card to a better, more affordable product.

 However, deals will have to be taken soon.
 Many in the industry believe that as winter arrives, cases of Covid-19 are set to rise, but financial support from the government is ending, so UK consumers are going to struggle.
 This will lead to less affordable deals being available.

-And if people are made redundant from their jobs, which has already been announced at several large firms like Costa Coffee and Pizza Express, then there are going to be very tough times ahead.
+And if people are made redundant from their jobs, which has already been announced at several large firms like Costa Coffee and Pizza Express, there will be very tough times ahead.

 What Does This Mean for Your Borrowing?

-Now, more than ever, it’s important to get a handle of your financial health.
-This includes ensuring that you’re budgeting for your current income and being able to pay back any lending that you may take out.
+Now, more than ever, it’s important to get a handle on your financial health.
+This includes ensuring that you’re budgeting your current income and paying back any lending that you may take out.

-Before applying for any credit card, it will be best if you check your credit score and ensure that you’re not going to be rejected for a card before you apply.
-You can always speak to a credit card broker to help you find the best deals for you.
+Before applying for any credit card, it will be best to check your credit score and ensure that you’re not going to be rejected for a card before you apply.
+Of course, you can always speak to a credit card broker to help you find the best deals for you.